-The Zelené Pleso hike is one of the most beautiful hikes in the High Tatras, Slovakia.
-You will hike over a beautiful mountain ridge, down a magical mountain valley to find the magical Zelené Pleso Lake (Green Lake) and its traditional Mountain Chalet.
+The Zelené Pleso hike is one of the most beautiful adventures in the High Tatras, Slovakia.
+You will hike over a rugged mountain ridge and down a magical valley to find the phenomenal Zelené Pleso Lake (Green Lake) and its traditional Mountain Chalet.
 After resting at the chalet, you will continue through an old pine forest, immersing yourself deep into the woods before you come back to the starting point.

 The hike starts from Tatranska Lomnica.
 From the train station, you can either start by going on the green trail and ascend quite steeply for the first part of the hike or take the cable car and skip the first 2:30 – 3 hours of plain ascent through the forest.
 We recommend using the cable car and spend the extra time in the Zelené Pleso mountain chalet.
 The cable car costs 19 Eur one-way (21, but they pay you 2 Eur back when you return the ticket card at the top).
-It allows you to skip a fairly boring part where you would walk under the cable cars for almost 3 hours gaining 710m of elevation.
+It allows you to skip a fairly uneventful part of the hike, where you would walk under the cable cars for almost 3 hours and gain 710 m of elevation.
 If you take the cable car, you need to go to Skalnate Pleso and make one change of the cable car route along the way.
-It only takes around 20 minutes to get up.
+It only takes around 20 minutes to reach the top.

-You will reach Skalnate Pleso, which is a famous point from where you can go to Lomnicke Sedlo or Lomnicky Peak.
-Lomnicky Peak is the second highest peak in the High Tatras (2634m) and one you cannot hike to.
+Upon exiting the cable car,you will reach Skalnate Pleso, which is a famous point from which you can access Lomnicke Sedlo or Lomnicky Peak.
+Lomnicky Peak is the second highest peak in the High Tatras (2,634 m) and one you cannot hike to.
 You can only get there by a lone cable wagon, which you would need to reserve in advance.
 It’s expensive and only takes a small number of people up the peak per day.
 You can enjoy the Skalnate tarn while you’re up there and take in the wonderful views of the Lesna region and the Mokriny Park.

 Start your ascent by following the red trail, which is well marked like all the other trails in Slovakia.
 The ascent starts easy, but it becomes a bit harder as the mountain slopes get covered in rock debris and scree and you really need to watch your step.
 The exposure isn’t too bad, but as it gets higher, it becomes a little bit more strenuous.

 After that, you will go through a few switchbacks, and reach the saddle.
-From here you can either continue down the other side of the Velka Svištovka Mountain or climb the peak of this mountain first.
-It’s only around 30m extra to reach the Velka Svištovka peak from that point.
-We really recommend spending an extra 10 minutes just to go up there.
-You will get 360 degrees of some of the most fantastic views in the High Tatras.
+From here, you can either continue down the other side of the Velka Svištovka Mountain or climb the peak of this mountain first.
+It’s only around 30 m extra to reach the Velka Svištovka peak from that point.
+We really recommend spending an extra 10 minutes just to go up there, asyou will receive 360 degree views of some of the most fantastic terrain in the High Tatras.
 The mountains behind the Zelené Pleso look slightly different from the rest of the Tatras because the eastern part of the ridge mainly consists of dolomites.
 This part of the ridge is called Belianske Tatras.

-After you enjoy the views from the peak, start your descent.
-It starts easy but it becomes harder the lower you get.
-The trail is covered in rocks and moving sand so it’s really easy to trip or slip.
+After you enjoy the views from the peak, you can begin your descent along the trail, which will start out easy but become harder the lower you get.
+The trail is covered in rocks and moving sand, so be sure to watch your footing, as it’s really easy to trip or slip.
 You will descend in switchbacks for quite some time here.
-After about 1.0km of descent, you will come to a section of the mountain where a small stream runs down to the valley.
+After about 1.0 km of descent, you will come to a section of the mountain where a small stream runs down to the valley.
 The stream has created a huge crack on the side of the mountain and you will have to get to the other side of it and continue down.
 Here you will find chains to help you out.

-We found that the chains are attached a bit far from the trail so it was easier for us to slide on our legs and arms down the stream, closer to the mountainside, than the slope side.
-In the second part, the chain finally comes to the point where the trail is.
+The chains here are attached a bit far from the trail, so it may be easier to just slide on your hands and feet down the stream, closer to the mountainside, than on the slope side.
+In the second part, the chain finally comes to the point where it is usable along the actual trail.
 It might sound difficult, but it’s really manageable.

-After that section, a few more switchbacks and you get into the forest.
+After that section, you will make your way through a few more switchbacks, before enteringinto the forest.
 Here you will see the beautiful Kolowy and Jahnaci mountain peaks.
-Spend some time to appreciate the Cierne tarn on your left but the real beauty is still in front.
+Spend some time appreciating the Cierne tarn on your left, but keep an eye out, as the real beauty is still in front.
 Go further and you will finally reach the Zelené Pleso or the Green Lake.
-The views with the lake surrounded by towering mountains, and streams running down them are just breathtaking.
+The views here of the lake surrounded by towering mountains and streams running down their slopes are simply breathtaking.

 After the break, go down the yellow trail.
 You will walk into a pine tree forest and continue on a gradual descent.
 You will pass numerous streams and great openings to see the forest views together with the mountains covered in meadows.
 It’s a great place to see some different landscapes compared to other hikes in Vysoké Tatry.